FrankRuns/Datasciencecoursera/Text_Prediction_Deck/NextWords.md

 Summary
 ========================================================

+NextWords is a project created for the Data Science Capstone course offered by Johns Hopkins University via Coursera.
+Overall, the app...

-- App is <em>good</em> at predicting next word(s)
+- Is <em>good</em> at predicting next word(s)
-- Speed and functionality can be improved
+- Should be faster and it should have additional functionality
+      - As with all projects, lifting time/monetary constraints would help to acheive those ends
-- App provides solid foundation for creating practical application
+- Provides solid foundation for creating practical application

+The app itself lives <a href="https://frankruns.shinyapps.io/Text_Prediction_App/">here</a>, The code for the app lives <a href="https://github.com/FrankRuns/Datasciencecoursera/tree/master/Text_Prediction_App">here</a>, and the code for this deck lives <a href="https://github.com/FrankRuns/Datasciencecoursera/tree/master/Text_Prediction_Deck">here</a>.

+Thanks for reading!